good-loop/doc/pages/policy/data-gdpr-policy.md

 ### Right to Data Portability

-Usually this right is satisfied by the social media networks from which SoDash draws data.
+Usually this right is satisfied by the social media networks from which Good-Loop draws data.
-However, it is also easy to extract data from SoDash in .csv form, in order to provide portable data should a data subject require it.
+However, it is also easy to extract data from Good-Loop in .csv form, in order to provide portable data should a data subject require it.

 ### Automated Decision-Making

-We do not recommend using SoDash for automated decision-making about a person that has legal or similar significant effects for that person.
+We do not recommend using Good-Loop for automated decision-making about a person that has legal or similar significant effects for that person.
 We are not aware of any clients who do so.
 If you should wish to do so, please check GDPR regulations.

 ## GDPR Article 28 Compliance Checklist

-SoDash acts as a Data Processor for its clients.
+Good-Loop acts as a Data Processor for its clients.
 We support the aims of the GDPR and we fully accept our responsibilities as a Data Processor.
 In order to comply with the requirements of Article 28 of the GDPR:

  - As a Data Processor, we will only act on the instructions of the Data Controller (unless required by law to act without such instructions).